Decision

 Board ownership of stress testing, mitigation strategies and wider governance over risks through regular and structured review of golden rules is evident.
 Reporting to board provides sufficient detail for the board to ensure effective oversight.

-Cobalt is increasing its investment in existing homes, while continuing to develop new homes.
-The increase in investment in existing homes is in response to findings from a recent physical stock condition survey, and to make homes more energy efficient.
+Cobalt is investing in existing homes, while continuing to develop new homes.
+The increase in investment in existing homes is in response to findings from physical stock condition surveys, and to make homes more energy efficient.
 Delivering this alongside an increasing development programme means that the business plan will be funded by an increased level of debt and interest payments associated with that.

-As a result, the financial performance of the organisation will now be significantly reduced on an ongoing basis.
-In order to achieve the level of investment required, Cobalt has renegotiated its interest cover loan covenant to increase headroom, and we have been provided with evidence that its stress testing demonstrates the financial capacity to deal with a reasonable range of adverse scenarios
+As a result, the financial performance of the organisation is reduced on an ongoing basis.
+Stress testing demonstrates the financial capacity to deal with a reasonable range of adverse scenarios.

 Background to the judgement